wp-plugins/wp-header-footer-log/readme.txt

 === Header and Footer Log (insert source nfo text) ===
 Contributors: slangjis
 Donate link: http://slangji.wordpress.com/donate/
-Tags: show ,header, footer, log, info, plugin, plugins, active, sla, slangjis, wordpress Stable tag: trunk
+Tags: show ,header, footer, log, info, plugin, plugins, active, sla, slangjis, wordpress, wp Stable tag: trunk
 Requires at least: 2.1
 Tested up to: 3.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-insert informational text log (available and visible with view source browser function) on header and footer when plugin is activated.
+insert informational text log (available and visible with view source browser function) on header and footer when plugin is activated
 == Description ==
-insert informational text log (available and visible with view source browser function) on header and footer when plugin is activated.
+insert informational text log (available and visible with view source browser function) on header and footer when plugin is activated

 This plugin explain one sample how to Insert Informational Text Log (available and visible with view source browser function) on Header and Footer when Plugin is Activated, without add nothing to wp_option database!
 `